A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: Conclusion

 This paper proposed alternative integer programming formulations to optimize the number of stalls in a parking lot.
 We divided the lot into a grid where each cell is associated with variables that determine whether it is designated for parking, driving, or left empty.
 The constraints ensure that each cell is used for a single purpose and that parking fields are connected using driveways.
 For one-way driveways, we included additional flow and directionality variables to help decide the flow of traffic on the grid and prevent dead ends.
 In the one-way and two-way cases, the flow variables appear in forcing constraints with big-M terms, leading to poorer runtimes when using an off-the-shelf solver.
 We reformulated these problems by defining connectivity cut constraints to link driveways to entrances and exits.
 A simple family of valid inequalities was proposed using neighbors at different hop distances from a central cell and from the entrance/exit.
 These constraints resulted in layouts with few disconnected driveway components.
 We repaired such solutions by generating additional constraints using minimum-cardinality vertex or edge cut sets during the branch-and-bound process.
 Our experiments on 325 NYC parking layouts highlighted the advantages of the valid inequalities and the branch-and-cut method.
 The branch-and-cut algorithm's median runtimes were significantly faster than the baseline flow-based formulation.

 There are several potential directions for future research.
 While we focused on maximizing the number of parking stalls, evaluating different layouts from a traffic perspective can provide a comprehensive approach to parking lot design.
-In addition, parking lots are often heterogeneous and accommodate various vehicle sizes, with parallel and angled parking options.
+Additionally, parking lots are often heterogeneous, accommodating various vehicle sizes with both parallel and angled parking options.
 Requirements for differently-abled parking and electric vehicle charging can add practical value.
-From a computational perspective, while LP relaxations improve with added cuts, these cuts are added only for integer feasible solutions and not at other tree nodes.
+From a computational perspective, while LP relaxations improve with added cuts, these cuts are added only for integer infeasible solutions and not at other tree nodes.
 Adding cuts at other nodes can quickly prune less promising search space regions, but would require a fast maximum separation subroutine.
 One could also explore branching rules that fix a block of parking field variables or partitioning techniques that divide a lot into smaller regions.
 Discovering other valid inequalities and analyzing their mathematical properties can also significantly improve model formulations.

 {Appendix \Alph{section}} {\Alph{section}.\arabic{subsection}}